mariadb-corporation/mariadb-connector-nodejs/README.md

   .catch(...);
 ```

-#### rowsAsArray
+##### `rowsAsArray`

 *boolean, default false*

-Using option rowsAsArray permit to have row format as an array (not as JSON).
-This permit to save memory and avoid connector to have to parse [column metadata](#column-metadata) completely.
-It is fastest row format (by 5-10% with local database).
+Using this option causes the Connector to format rows in the result-set  as arrays, rather than JSON objects.
+Doing so allows you to save memory and avoid having the Connector parse [column metadata](#column-metadata) completely.
+It is the fastest row format, (by 5-10%), with a local database.

-Default format : { id: 1, name: 'sea lions' }
+Default format : `{ id: 1, name: 'sea lions' }`
-with option "rowsAsArray" : [ 1, 'sea lions' ]
+with option `"rowsAsArray" : [ 1, 'sea lions' ]`

-Example :
 ```javascript
 connection.query({ rowsAsArray: true, sql: 'select * from animals' })
     .then(res => {